 As we know that photon is a flux of light particles and photovoltaic energy conversion relies on the number of photons striking the earth.
 On a clear day, about 4.4 x 1017 photons strike a square centimeter of the Earth’s surface every second.
 Only some of these photons that are having energy in excess of the band gap are convertible to electricity by the solar cell.
 When such photon enters the semiconductor, it may be absorbed and promote an electron from the valence band to the conduction band, that creates a hole in the valence band.
 After that the electron in the conduction band and hole in valence band combine together and forms electron-hole pairs.

-Thus when this p and n layers are connected to external circuit, electrons flow from n-layer to p-layer, hence current is generated.
+Thus when we connect these p and n layers to external circuit, electrons flow from n-layer to p-layer, hence current is generated.
 The electrons that leave the solar cell as current give up their energy to whatever is connected to the solar cell, and then re-enter the solar cell.
 Once back in the solar cell, the process begins again to produce more solar energy.

 Types of Solar cell & Efficiency Levels